-Just off the Going-to-the-Sun Road 2 miles from the West Glacier Entrance Station near West Glacier, the visitor center offers trip-planning information, ranger-led activities, a bookstore, astronomy programs, restrooms, a parking lot, Wi-Fi and shuttle service.
-It's is open daily mid-May through Mid-October and is only open on weekends the rest of the year.
+Just off the Going-to-the-Sun Road 2 miles from the West Glacier Entrance Station near West Glacier, this visitor center offers trip-planning information, ranger-led activities, a bookstore, astronomy programs, restrooms, a parking lot, Wi-Fi and shuttle service.
+It's open daily mid-May through Mid-October and the rest of the year is only open on weekends as staffing allows.

 Open year-round, the staff and volunteers are on-site to answer all your questions about the area and provide you with resources like maps and brochures.

 Located in Hamilton—the anchor of the Bitterroot Valley—this year-round visitor center can help you uncover some of the treasures found in the valley, including St. Mary Mission, The Daly Mansion, incredible hiking trails and the Lee Metcalf National Wildlife Refuge.

 Located in the Flathead Valley, this 24-hour visitor kiosk provides brochures for area attractions, as well as lodging and dining.